puppetlabs/puppet/docs/http.md

 There are some variations in how the different services are routed.
 Here is a visual of how the CA service is routed.
-We have to preserve some [interesting behavior](https://github.com/puppetlabs/puppet/blob/master/lib/puppet/http/client.rb#L243-L249) with this service, but otherwise the flow is similar to that of other serivces.
+We have to preserve some [interesting behavior](https://github.com/puppetlabs/puppet/blob/master/lib/puppet/http/client.rb#L243-L249) with this service, but otherwise the flow is similar to that of other services.

 ![httpcaroute](./httpcaroute.png)